 In 1979, she earned a degree in creative writing and worked for many years as a professional writer and small business owner.
 In 2012, she recommitted to poetry and worked with a writing coach to develop her skills.
 In that time, dozens of her poems have been published in a variety of literary journals including: Blast Furnace, NPR’s Tell Me More blog, Poised In Flight: An Anthology, Lantern Journal, The New Poet, Midwest Quarterly, Midwest Prairie Review, Reed, Xanadu and Verse Wisconsin.
 In 2014, her poem, "On Shawano Lake," won first prize at the Writers' Institute of the University of Wisconsin-Madison.
 Her poem "American Mother" was recently nominated for the 2018 Pushcart Prize.

-Lora also creates fiber art using wire, fabric, paper, beads and words.
+Lora also creates fiber art using words, paper, fabric and threads.
 And now driftwood and sea glass.
 She studied surface design at Peters Valley in New Jersey; the Split Rock Arts Program at the University of Minnesota; and the Milwaukee Institute of Art & Design.
 Her work has been exhibited and sold at many regional art galleries.

 The photo included here is her first scooter ride.
 In Vietnam!
 See her Visual Art web page for samples of some of the work her trip inspired.